There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Ian Poellet, CC BY-SA 3.0, via Wikimedia Commons

-Attend Lilac Days at Hulda Klager Lilac Gardens
+Smell the flowers at Lilac Days at Hulda Klager Lilac Gardens

-Take a short drive up to Woodland for the annal Lilac Days.
+Take a short drive up to Woodland for the annual Lilac Days.
 Hulda Klager, known as the Lilac Lady, began hybridizing lilacs on her property in 1905 and created 14 new varieties of lilacs in just five years.
 You can still see all her hard work at her quaint farm.

 I recommend packing a lunch and spending the afternoon enjoying this special garden.
-Admission is $5 per person.
+Admission is $10 per person.

 Ride the Free Shuttle at Washington Park